KateHyoung/UTDEventData/README.md

 There are three functions in the package.

 - Table: a reference class
+- citeData( ): for citing the package and data tables in the UTD server for publications
 - DataTable( ): for looking up the data table at UTD data
 - TableVar( ): for looking up the variables in a specified data table
 - pullData( ): for extracting a data set with contries and time range information